Hong Kong plans new code of conduct for equity and debt deals: sources

 The SFC is also considering adjusting rules for allocating shares to cornerstone investors, a Hong Kong phenomenon where large investors can receive a guaranteed tranche of shares in an IPO and hold them for at least six months, the sources said.

-A Hong Kong capital markets lawyer with direct knowledge of the matter said implementing a code of conduct "absolutely adds to the burden" of carrying out ECM (equity capital market) deals in Hong Kong.
+A Hong Kong capital markets lawyer with direct knowledge of the matter said implementing a code of conduct "absolutely adds to the burden" of carrying out equity capital market deals in Hong Kong.
+REUTERS

 BT is now on Telegram!